Philadelphia Bell

 The Philadelphia Bell was a franchise in the World Football League, which operated in 1974 and a portion of a season in 1975.
-The Bell played their home games in 1974 at JFK Stadium in South Philadelphia.
+The Bell played its home games in 1974 at JFK Stadium in South Philadelphia.
 The team logo was a representation of the Liberty Bell.
-In 1975 the team decided to stop playing at JFK and moved its games to Franklin Field.
+In 1975, the team decided to stop playing at JFK and moved its games to Franklin Field.

 Formation

 The Bell was one of just two WFL teams that maintained the same ownership in both 1974 and 1975 (the other being Canadian millionaire John Bassett's Memphis Southmen).
-The group was headed by John B. Kelly Jr., a respected business and sportsman in Philadelphia and part of the well-known Kelly family, which included his sister Grace Kelly, movie star-turned-Princess of Monaco.
+The group was headed by John B. Kelly Jr., a respected business and sportsman in Philadelphia and part of the well-known Kelly family, which included his sister Grace Kelly, movie star-turned-princess of Monaco.
 The major money contributor behind the ownership group was John Bosacco, who came forward during the first season and took over the operations of the franchise.
 Bosacco believed that the WFL could survive and was instrumental in the removal of Gary Davidson as commissioner following the 1974 season.